”Calm as a Summer’s Morning“

 homes with little or no compensation, the exiles were a pitiful lot.
 In the first

-weeks of February, hundreds of wagons lined Parley Street in Old Nauvoo waiting
+weeks of February, hundreds of wagons lined Parley Street in Old Nauvoo waiting their

-of Tears.”
+Tears.”

 The top of this hill, I was aware, was the last point from which